fbpx

 日本語記事はこちら

-Jun Aoki has designed a number of Louis Vuitton stores in Japan and overseas.
+Jun Aoki has designed numerous Louis Vuitton stores both in Japan and internationally.

-Let’s look at the newest Louis Vuitton store he has created in Ginza this time.
+Let’s explore the latest Louis Vuitton store he has designed in Ginza.

 About me